 - figure 8.3 Screen icons imitate physical controls

-Objects in the world may have all sorts of properties and impact on our senses in many ways, but when thinking about design, the most critical is what we can do with them (e.g. pick up, throw), or what they may do to us (hit us!).
+Objects in the world may have all sorts of properties and impact on our senses in many ways, but when thinking about design the most critical are what we can do with them (e.g. pick up, throw), or what they may do to us (hit us!).
 When we interact with objects they become part of our own activities and lives.

 We briefly mentioned James Gibson’s affordance theory in Chapter 5.
-Recall that affordance is about the potential for action of an object or the world in general, what it is possible to do with the thing.
+Recall that affordance is about what it is possible to do with a thing, the potential for action of an object or the world in general.
 [Gi79] Note that what the environment affords depends on the person or animal looking at it.
-Whether or not a rock shelf affords sitting upon depends upon your leg length; whether a stone affords throwing depends on whether you are an Olympic shot putter.
+Whether or not a rock shelf affords sitting upon depends on your leg length; whether a large stone affords throwing depends on whether you are an Olympic shot putter or not.
 The differences between humans are relatively small, but certainly what the environment affords a song thrush is very different to what it affords a snow tiger.
-Affordance is fundamentally relational, it can only be understood by considering both the environment and the agent who can act (or be acted upon) in the environment together.
-For this reason, Gibson’s approach is often called ecological psychology: it is about the creature in an environment.
+Affordance is fundamentally relational, and can only be understood by considering both the environment and the agent who can act (or be acted upon) in the environment.
+It is for this reason that Gibson’s approach is often called ecological psychology: it is about the creature in an environment.

-However, we are creatures adapted to our (natural) environment, and so Gibson argued further that our whole perceptual systems are attuned to seeking out the action potential of the environment.
-That is our eyes, our ears, indeed all our senses and the brain processing that goes with them, are all designed in order to act.
+However, we are creatures adapted to our (natural) environment, and so Gibson argued further that our whole perceptual system is attuned to seeking out the action potential of the environment.
+Our eyes, our ears, indeed all our senses and the brain processing that goes with them, are designed in order to act.
 This is precisely the emphasis of embodied mind philosophy introduced in Chapter 5.

 Because of this adaptation to the environment, Gibson argues that the perception of affordance is immediate.
 We do not need to go through abstract reasoning steps:

-rock is about 4 inches across and rock is in reach,
+rock is about four inches across and rock is in reach,

 therefore rock can be picked up

 Instead we are immediately aware of the pertinent qualities of both the object itself, our own bodies in the environment, and the available affordances.
-Even that awareness may itself be subconscious as we do not even explicitly think, “that cup can be picked up”, but just do it and drink.
+Even that awareness may itself be subconscious.
+We do not explicitly think, ‘that cup can be picked up’, we just do it and drink.

-Gibson’s illustrations of affordance include natural phenomena and objects as well as artificial ones.
+Gibson’s illustrations of affordance include artificial phenomena and objects as well as natural ones.
 However, there is a crucial difference.
 It is reasonable to believe that the human species has adapted over millennia to the natural world and hence its affordances are directly available to us.
-The low-level discrimination of our eyes, the range of frequencies that our ears pick-up, the turning of our eyes and head in response to movement at the edge of our vision, the ways in which our brains process these and react to them – they are all there to support acting in this natural environment.
+The low-level discrimination of our eyes, the range of frequencies that our ears pick up, the turning of our eyes and head in response to movement at the edge of our vision, the ways in which our brains process these and react to them — they are all there to support acting in this natural environment.

-It is not so clear why we are able to ascertain even that a cup can be picked up, let alone a television switched on using a remote control.
-Indeed in the human-crafted world things often go awry.
-Norman highlighted many of these in his book “The Design of Everyday Things”1, which popularised the word ‘affordance’ within HCI and design communities, albeit with a somewhat different meaning than Gibson [No98].
+It is not so clear why we are able to ascertain that a cup can be picked up, let alone that a television can be switched on using a remote control.
+Indeed, in the human-crafted world things often go awry.
+Norman highlighted many examples in his book ‘The Design of Everyday Things’1, which popularised the word ‘affordance’ within the HCI and design communities, albeit with a somewhat different meaning than Gibson’s [No98].

-Many building doors are symmetric, the handles look the same whichever side you approach them, but in fact only open one way.
-So you see the door in the distance.
-As you get closer you can see that the door has a sign taped to it.
-The sign says “Push”.
+Many building doors look symmetric.
+Though they only open in one direction, the handles look the same whichever side you approach from.
+You see the door in the distance, and as you get closer you can see a sign attached to it.
+The sign says ‘Push’.
 You read the sign, acknowledge it and reach for the handle.
 Then you pull the door and nearly jar your arm out of its socket.
-If you HAVE done this, the good news is that it’s not your fault; essentially, the door carries two signs: the taped one telling you to push and the handle itself that tells you to pull.
-The physical feel of the handle triggers your response to it which is to pull.
+If you have done this, the good news is that it’s not your fault.
+Essentially, the door carries two signs: the handle itself, telling you to pull, and the written one telling you to push.
+The physical feel of the handle triggers your immediate response to it, and you pull.
 It is possible to overrule this urge, but only if you are concentrating, and this is not the type of task we generally concentrate on!